LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

-# RKD HTTP JSON with Python Example
+# RKD HTTP JSON with Python Examples
-- version: 1.5.5
+- version: 1.6.0
-- Last update: Oct 2021
+- Last update: Mar 2022
 - Environment: Windows, Linux
 - Compiler: Python
 - Prerequisite: [Demo prerequisite](#prerequisite)

+Example Code Disclaimer:
+ALL EXAMPLE CODE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS FOR ILLUSTRATIVE PURPOSES ONLY.
+REFINITIV MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
+YOU EXPRESSLY AGREE THAT YOUR USE OF THE EXAMPLE CODE IS AT YOUR SOLE RISK.

 ## <a id="overview"></a>Overview
 The [Refinitiv Knowledge Direct (RKD) API](https://developers.refinitiv.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api) (formerly known as TRKD API) integrates into your website, trading platform, company intranet/extranet, advisory portal and mobile applications to provide up-to-date financial market data, news and analytics and powerful investment tools.